Peadar Toner Mac Fhionnlaoich: Background

-He was born as Peter Toner McGinley in Allt an Iarainn, County Donegal to Micheal McGinley and Susan Toner in 1856.
-He attended school locally until he was seventeen.
+He was born as Peter Toner McGinley in Alt an Iarainn, Gleann tSúilí, County Donegal to Micheal McGinley and Susan Toner in 1856.
+His sister Bridget Mc Ginley, was a poet who amongst other works penned the poem, 'the hills of Donegal'.He attended school locally until he was seventeen.
 He then attended Blackrock College in Dublin for two years.
 On leaving school he entered into the British Civil Service becoming an Inland Revenue officer.
 In 1895 he married Elizabeth Woods (Sibhéal Ní Uadhaigh) and they had twelve children.
-He spoke Irish from an early age and kept an interest in the language throughout his life, first publishing and Irish language short story and poem in The Donegal Christmas Annual 1883.
+He spoke Irish from an early age and kept an interest in the language throughout his life, first publishing an Irish language short story and poem in The Donegal Christmas Annual 1883.
 It was not until 1895 while living in Belfast that he became involved in the Gaelic Movement.

 Conradh na Gaeilge

 The first meeting of the Ulster branch of the Conradh na Gaeilge occurred in Mac Fhionnlaoich's house in 1895.
 From that point on, he became very involved in Conradh na Gaeilge and became the organisation's president on several occasions.
+He was a passionate supporter of Ulster Irish and set up Ardscoil Ultach in Belfast to teach Ulster Irish in response to Munster Irish which was dominant in the conradh at the time.